How Big Do Basset Hounds Get? Size & Growth Guide

 Basset Hounds are a medium breed, reaching 40-65 lbs at full maturity.
 Medium breeds generally reach full size between 10-16 months.

-With a typical weight of 40-65 lbs and lifespan of 12-13 yrs, the Basset Hound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 40-65 lbs and lifespan of 12-13 yrs, the Basset Hound benefits from care tailored to its physical and behavioral profile.
 We cover the essential details in the sections that follow.

 Growth Timeline